-Policy POSTA1: Land at Stalham Staithe (Richardson's Boatyard) Inset Map 16 the river.
+Policy POSTA1: Land at Stalham Staithe (Richardson's Boatyard) Inset Map x

+The land identified on the Adopted Policies Map will be subject to policies DPx (General Employment) and DPx (Boatyards), and for the purposes of DPx (New Residential Moorings) will be treated as if adjacent to the development boundary.

+The peninsula of land between the river and the mooring basins should be kept clear of buildings and large structures, and landscape planting should be provided on this peninsula to protect and enhance views from the river.
 The type of planting will need to avoid the creation of additional wind shadowing of the river affecting its sailing value

-The land identified on the Adopted Policies Map will be subject to Broads Policies on General Employment and Boatyards (to follow in publication version), and for the purposes of PODM35 (New Residential Moorings) will be treated as if adjacent to the development boundary.

-The peninsula of land between the river and the mooring basins should be kept clear of buildings and large structures, and landscape planting should be provided on this peninsula to protect and enhance views from